The main difference between a blind flange and a Spectacle Blind Flange is where they are used and how isolation is achieved.

 |---|---|---|

-Operators should always consider the system’s operational needs and safety requirements before making a selection.
+Operators should always consider the system’s isolation requirement (positive isolation vs. end closure), the gasket type, and the bolting/torque procedure before making a selection.

 Blind Flange Overview